Tom Bunk: Career

-He illustrates humorous and surreal oil paintings of strange situations and subjects, explaining, "In my paintings, I am interested in telling a story.
+He illustrates humorous and surreal oil paintings and graphics of absurd situations and subjects, explaining, "In my paintings, I am interested in telling a story.
 I like the story to be open ended and enigmatic.
 It should have an internal truth, which the viewer will recognize in his/her own way.
 As elements in my storytelling, I use symbols and their arrangement.
 I like everyday objects to have a meaning beyond the obvious, a metaphysical meaning.
-When I paint I try to keep a balance between my intellect, my intuition and my somewhat humouristic approach.
+When I paint I try to keep a balance between my intellect, my intuition and my ever present humoristic approach.
 In this way I keep the painting always interesting and alive for me.
 This is also what I would like the painting to be for the viewer, a stimulating and entertaining puzzle."